Whether it's a local trip or a lengthy drive, here's how to ensure that car journeys are comfortable and safe for your dog.

-“If an accident happens, the dog can be thrown forward and injured, and it can also act like a missile within the vehicle and hit other occupants.”
+“If an accident happens, the dog can be thrown forward and injured.
+It can also act like a missile within the vehicle and hit other occupants.”

-If you have room in your estate car boot for a dog crate then this can be the best way to transport your dog.
+If you have room in your estate car boot for a dog crate, this can be the best way to transport your dog.

-But if your boot is full of junk then investing in a safety harness is an excellent alternative, you should be able to find these at your local pet shop.
+If your boot is full of junk then investing in a safety harness is an excellent alternative.
+You should be able to find these at your local pet shop.

-It comes in various sizes for different breeds of dog, attaches around the dog's chest and the lead attachment can be looped through the seat belt.
+They comes in various sizes for different breeds of dog, attach around the dog's chest, and the lead attachment can be looped through the seat belt.

-If you're going on a long trip with your dog then exercise them well before you set off so they're tired and more likely to sleep on the journey.
+If you're going on a long trip with your dog, then exercise them well before you set off.
+If they're tired, they're more likely to sleep on the journey.

-Bring water, and you should stop every few hours when travelling with your dog as they'll need to stretch their legs, drink water and relieve themselves - don't forget the necessary bags.
+Bring water, and you should stop every few hours when travelling with your dog.
+They'll need to stretch their legs, drink water and relieve themselves - don't forget the necessary bags.

 Another useful tactic is to get your dog used to seeing the car as a place where good things happen.

-Give him a food treat as a reward for getting into the car, or travel a short distance and then play his favourite game.
+Give them a food treat as a reward for getting into the car, or travel a short distance and then play their favourite game.